AustinSteil/generate-files-model/src/components/area-input/README.md

 - Dark mode is automatically applied based on system preferences or manual toggle
 - onChange callbacks are debounced by 300ms for better performance
 - Character counter changes color at 80% (warning) and 100% (error) of maxLength

-## License

-Part of the generate-files-model project by Austin Steil